eziyoo/LLMs-on-Devices/README.md

 # 🧠 LlamaAndroid: On-Device LLM Inference for Android

-Welcome to the official repository for my thesis project: **on-device large language model inference using Llama.cpp on Android**.
+Welcome to the official repository for device LLMs project: **on-device large language model inference using Llama.cpp on Android**.
 This project explores the feasibility, performance, and usability of running quantized LLMs natively on Android devices — with no server-side dependency.

 ---